'Russia Doesn't Have To Make Fake News': Biggest Election Threat Is Closer To Home

 Twitter frequently applies fact-checking labels to President Trump's posts about voting, and Facebook has begun to do the same.
 That has given fodder to Republican critics of the companies, however, who have long claimed, without clear evidence, that tech platforms are biased against conservatives.

 But even as the social media giants are to be taking the threat of disinformation — and especially foreign influence — more seriously than they did four years ago, critics say they are still too slow.
-In many cases, posts that break the rules are only labeled or removed after they have spread widely.
+In many cases, posts that break the rules are labeled or removed only after they have spread widely.

-Critics say, it's not just about whether the platforms set the right rules — i's about how they enforce those rules.
+Critics say it's not just about whether the platforms set the right rules — it's about how they enforce those rules.

-This week, former vice president Joe Biden's campaign condemned Facebook for not removing Trump's false claims about voting.
+This week, former Vice President Joe Biden's campaign condemned Facebook for not removing Trump's false claims about voting.
 "By now Mr. Trump clearly understands that Facebook will not hold him to their clearly stated policies," the campaign wrote in a letter to Facebook obtained by Axios.

 A Facebook spokesman says the company applies its rules "impartially."